mrtheduts/powderpunk_mmo/docs/modules_description.md

 # Modules Description
+## Introduction
-This document's purpose is to clarify how the server should work, being adapted as work gets done.
+This document's purpose is to clarify how the server should work and be implemented, being adapted as work gets done.

 ```mermaid
 graph TB